Solway Junction Railway: Financial difficulties

 The mineral traffic never came up to the original expectations; by March 1871 the board were regretting that a fall-off in the volume of iron ore being sent into Scotland meant less traffic and lower revenues than anticipated.
 In the previous half-year revenue receipts had been £3741, working expenses £3487, and interest due on debentures £4036.
-In 1873 the SJR sold the line between Annan and Kirtlebridge to the Caledonian for £84,000, the Caledonian paying a further £40,000 for land: the Solway Junction Railway Act 1873 (36 & 37 Vict. c. cxlv) authorising this was also used to restructure the SJR's debt; its debentures were now to pay 3.5% rather than 5%.
+In 1873 the SJR sold the line between Annan and Kirtlebridge to the Caledonian for £84,000, the Caledonian paying a further £40,000 for land: the Caledonian Railway (Solway Junction Purchase) Act 1873 (36 & 37 Vict. c. ccxxviii) authorising this, whilst the Solway Junction Railway Act 1873 (36 & 37 Vict. c. cxlv) was also used to restructure the SJR's debt; its debentures were now to pay 3.5% rather than 5%.
 The reduction in interest due was largely irrelevant; by March 1877, operating revenue in the previous half-year was still only £4560, and an operating profit of £1046 allowed a 2% per annum dividend to be paid on the debentures.

 In the mid-1870s Spanish iron ore became readily and cheaply available and was shipped direct to Ayrshire ports, competing with Cumbrian ore.
 The SJR also subsequently alleged that it had been deliberately starved of much of the remaining traffic by the Maryport and Carlisle and the Caledonian, who continued to route traffic by Carlisle unless (and in some cases despite being) explicitly routed over the SJR by the consignee.
 The iron traffic in the first half of 1878 was only one-third of that in 1877, the receipts for the half-year were under £2700 and the net operating profit was £104.
 Arrears of interest on debentures was by then over £8,000.
 There was a slight recovery, and by 1880 a dividend was again being paid on debentures, but the arrears of interest were accumulating.
 The company was therefore in no financial state to withstand the loss of the viaduct and a need for major expenditure to repair it.